zhangjinde/sendfiled/doc/mainpage.md

-Fiod is a background server process which sends or reads files on behalf of client applications.
+Sendfiled is a background server process which sends or reads files on behalf of client applications.

 # Goals